oat-sa/taohub-articles/forge/Documentation for core components/plugin.md

 Javascript Plugin
 -----------------

-We will see how to make a Javascript plugin throught an example.
+We will see how to make a Javascript plugin through an example.
 Let’s say that you want to display a box with a message on your pages and you have a common template even if the message is different.
 Then when you click on a button it will call an url and return something.

 To do this you will need three variables, the Api that contains all the methods that you will need for your plugin, the factory, that will instanciate a new object and a state that will contains the state of your object and modify this state.